SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    (2 rows)
    ```

-   Well, the `EXPLAIN` command will give you a estimated execution cost.
+   Well, the `EXPLAIN` command will give you an estimated execution cost.

 2. `file scan` is the operator that reads the table, `index scan` will use the
    index to read the table.

+   > Selection predicate guides us to choose the right index to use.

-## 15.3.1 Selections Using File Scans and Index Scans
+## 15.3.1 Equality/full file selections Using File Scans and Index Scans

 > Denotations:
 >